 Irvine University Park Library/Orange County Public Library

 Project Director: Zhen (Tracy) Li, Senior Branch Manager

 The library will host a weekly series of cultural events in fall 2017 geared for all ages centered on the cultural traditions of some of the most populous immigrant groups in the community (Chinese, Japanese, Persian/Iranian, Indian, and Russian).
 Though these programs, the library hopes the community as a whole as well as members of various immigrant groups will learn more about one another’s cultures and traditions, and consequently develop understanding and empathy for the experiences of others as well as deepened appreciation of their own heritage.

 The South Los Angeles Families Academy

-Vernon-Washington Branch, Los Angeles Public Library (LA Metro)
+Vernon-Washington Branch, Los Angeles Public Library

 Project Director: Yago Cura, Community Librarian